Otavalo market visit 1946

 What else to do in the area, besides the Otavalo market

-It’s easy to combine a visit to the Otavalo market with other attractions in the neighbourhood.
+It’s easy to combine a visit to the Otavalo market with other attractions in the neighborhood.
 Like the Peguche Waterfall or Parque Condor, which you can easily visit in half a day.

 Or visit unique natural parks on a day trip.
 Like a hike around the Cuicocha Crater lake.
 Or the Mojanda lake area, where you can climb to the top of the Fuya Fuya volcano.